 The new ‘working definition’, although it still has no legal status, may provide a clue.
 It was in fact raised not at a London Mayor’s Office for Policing And Crime (MOPAC) “Challenge Panel” meeting but as the result of questioning by Green Party London Assembly member Jenny Jones.
 Correspondence to her from the Metropolitan Police Commissioner Bernard Hogan-Howe [ 106 kB] confirms the new wording was agreed in October 2013 and attempts to offer a rather unconvincing promise that “it would not usually apply to low levels of civil disobedience such as civil trespass or minor obstruction”.
 As Jenny rightly points out in a reply [ 146 kB] to the Commissioner, this does not cover the commonly used charge of ‘aggravated trespass’ under section 68 of the Criminal Justice and Public Order Act 1994 or say whether it too counts as ‘low level’ civil disobedience.
 A subsequent clarification by the National Coordinator on Domestic Extremism, Detective Chief Superintendent Christopher Greany, in a letter to Jenny Jones on 21 March [ 141 kB], says that aggravated trespass “would not meet the threshold” for the definition of domestic extremism but comes with one hugely significant caveat – adding “unless there was serious criminality”

 It is at least possible that the disparity in the number of records of alleged ‘domestic extremists’ results from the Metropolitan Police deciding, under pressure from the extensive and embarrassing coverage of its covert surveillance of protesters and last year’s appeal by John Catt, to use the redefining of domestic extremism as an opportunity to clear-out its database – removing names it cannot ever justifiably claim are planning or committing ‘serious criminal activity’.
 Netpol is aware of a number of people who do not fit the new ‘working definition’ but who were spied upon in the past and is seeking to clarify whether a massive deletion of records has in fact taken place.
+As well as extracts from doctors and the drugs they take.
 What happens to this data, however, is unclear: surveillance is, of course, carried out in secret and hardly anyone will know if data held about them has been destroyed, just as most won’t know the information existed in the first place.
 That is why we have been encouraging activists to submit subject access requests.

 Reinterpreting ‘serious crime’